JakeSteam/blog-programming/_posts/2017-04-14-android-importing-levels-from-qr-codes-camera-file.md

 }
 ```

 To gain the permission, a standard Android permission request is displayed, where the user can choose to allow or deny the app access to external storage.
 If it is approved (`result.isGranted()`), then the callback is run.
-If they deny the permission, then nothing is done, since we don’t have the access we need.
+If they deny the permission, then nothing is done, since we don't have the access we need.
 Note that the request code here is irrelevant, since there are no other request codes being used in this code area.

 ![permissions prompt](/wp-content/uploads/2017/04/hme7ygb.png)